greed2411/MSW/README.md

 ### Backend

- - [ ] blog.website.com to post articles or news regarding the team and their projects.
+ - [ ] blog.website.com to post articles or news regarding the team and their projects
+ - [ ] support markdown format for the blog posts.

+### Others

+ - [ ] setup a venv to test before hosting.